somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

 That's 122 trillion states and that doesn't even include Q-states.
 Ain't nobody got time OR space for that.
-It would take forever to visit all those states and we probaly don't have enough memory to store all of the Q-values.
+It would take forever to visit all those states and we probably don't have enough memory to store all of the Q-values.
 There must be a better way!

-The idea is to mathematically represent states as a linear combination of weights and features, that way we can generalize and transfer experinces between simiar states.
+The idea is to mathematically represent states as a linear combination of weights and features, that way we can generalize and transfer experiences between similar states.
 Features are meant to describe certain characteristics of a state, or in our case, a Q-state, which means we are describing state-action pairs.
 One feature can represent the possibility of hitting the ball, another feature can represent the possibility of allowing the enemy to score a goal.
 As the agent learns it adjusts the weights associated with each feature.
-For example, if the enemy were to score on the agent (which results in a negative reward) while the second feature I mentioned was active, then we would lower the weight for that feature based on the difference between the estimated value for the Q-state and actual (negative) reward we had just recieved.
+For example, if the enemy were to score on the agent (which results in a negative reward) while the second feature I mentioned was active, then we would lower the weight for that feature based on the difference between the estimated value for the Q-state and actual (negative) reward we had just received.
 This is called approximate Q-learning and the algorithm is as follows:

 $$
 \begin{align}